Mr. Fantasy

-Mr. Fantasy is the debut album by English rock band Traffic, released in December 1967.
-The recording included group members Jim Capaldi, Steve Winwood, Chris Wood, and Dave Mason; Mason temporarily left the band shortly after the album was released.
+Mr. Fantasy is the debut studio album by English rock band Traffic, released in December 1967.
+The recording included group members Jim Capaldi, Steve Winwood, Chris Wood, and Dave Mason; however, Mason temporarily left the band shortly after the album was released.
 The album reached the number 16 position in the UK Albums Chart, and number 88 on the Billboard Top LPs chart in the United States.

 Overview

 The album was recorded at Olympic Studios in London with American record producer Jimmy Miller and recording engineer Phill Brown.
 When Brown was asked his favourite memory of engineering, he responded: "Recording Dear Mr Fantasy, one o'clock in the morning, November 1967."

 The UK release was one of the earliest rock albums on the Island Records label.
 This edition had a color gatefold cover and included 10 songs.
 As with common practice in the 1960s, the original UK album left out hit songs from Traffic singles of the era.
 The sitar, an instrument widely associated with this era of Traffic due to its use on the singles "Paper Sun" and "Hole in My Shoe", is used on only one track on the UK album, "Utterly Simple".